ConvivioTeam/unconf-live-session-grid/README.md

 // Google Developer Authentication
 UKGC_PRIVATE_KEY
 UKGC_CLIENT_EMAIL
+// The URL of the spreadsheet to pull from UKGC_SPREADSHEET_URL
 // Optionally set the year to filter the sessions by, defaults to current year.
 UKGC_YEAR
 ```